Stay up-to-date and on top of your health with our e-Newsletter and receive updates on current treatments and vital health issues.

 A Breath Of Fresh Air

 Chronic bad breath, also known as halitosis, is caused in most cases by a bacterial source in the airway and whilst it may be hard to know that your own breath is malodourous, it is unpleasant for those around us.
 Unlike ‘morning breath’ or a strong smell that lingers after eating food, halitosis remains for an extended period of time.
 Halitosis is a problem that mints, mouthwash or a tooth brushing can’t solve.
 About 2.4% of the adult population suffers from halitosis and can be a sign of poor oral health or of other diseases.
+To learn more on keeping yourself healthy, read here about the best brands selling delta 8 gummies.

 The causes of halitosis include: